 To reach customers in the right place at the right time, online stores specialising in fashion must now offer a unique and high-quality shopping experience to attract buyers and meet their needs.
 This means adopting an all-inclusive strategy, multiplying contact points throughout the shopping journey and being present on as many online channels as possible, on all types of mobile devices and across borders.

 In the fashion sector, an effective multi-channel strategy is essential, especially for high-end brands.
-M-commerce and webrooming are among the major e-commerce trends in the fashion sector, where purchasing habits vary from one country to another.
+Social commerce and webrooming are among the major e-commerce trends in the fashion sector, where purchasing habits vary from one country to another.

 COO of Lengow

 Brands and distributors must therefore be reactive and agile, and offer a clear and comprehensive service to increase their revenues and limit returns.
 Read on to discover how to stand out in the fashion industry with your product catalogue.

 While the fashion sector booms, brands and distributors of clothes and accessories must ensure that their product catalogues are up-to-date and complete so they don’t miss out on sales.